Sunscreen is one of the most common methods of sun protection. SunSmart recommends SPF 30 or higher broad spectrum, water resistant sunscreen.

 Since the TGA’s review, more recent research into nanoparticles has been undertaken in Australia.
 A study published in early 2014 exposed human immune cells (called macrophages) to zinc oxide nanoparticles to see how they would respond.
 The study showed that the human immune system effectively absorbed the nanoparticles and broke them down.

 The study did not look at whether the particles are absorbed through the skin and into the bloodstream.
 The current available evidence indicates that this does not happen and the particles remain on the surface of the skin.

 Sunscreens also use ‘microfine’ or ‘micronised’ particles, which are larger than nanoparticles:

 - Nanoparticles are smaller than 100 nanometres and invisible to the human eye – a nanometre is 0.000001 millimetre.

 - Microfine particles are smaller than those used in conventional white zinc sunscreens, however are larger than nanoparticles – usually in the range of 100 to 2500 nanometres.

 In the manufacturing process used to produce microfine particles, some particles can inadvertently be ground smaller, ending up being classified as nano-sized.
 Manufacturers advise this is a small percentage of the total, generally less than one per cent and does not classify the sunscreen as nano-based.

 Cancer Council looks closely at TGA's advice, as well as our own evidence-based reviews.
 There is no credible evidence that sunscreens containing nanoparticles pose a health risk.
-Sunscreen has been scientifically proven to reduce the risk of melanoma and non-melanoma skin cancer.
+Sunscreen has been scientifically proven to reduce the risk of melanoma and other skin cancers.